 We love edible glitter spray.
 It adds shimmer and fun without upping the sugar content.
 The trick here is to make sure that you let the glitter spray dry before handling the uncooked dough or it will spread everywhere (esp on your fingers).
 For these we used PME edible lustre spray.

 Free From: Dairy, Egg, Soya, Nuts

-3/4 cup Dairy Free Margarine.
-I tend to used a mix of Flora Dairy Free Margarine and vegetable fat such as Cookeen or Trex - about half and half as I think the vegetable fat gives a more flaky texture.
-If you don't have any Trex or Cookeen then you can go with 3/4 cup dairy free margarine.
+- 3/4 Cups Dairy-Free Margarine (My preference is a mix of Flora Dairy Free Margarine and vegetable fat such as Cookeen or Trex - about half and half as I think the vegetable fat gives a more flaky texture.
+If you don't have any Trex or Cookeen then you can go with 3/4 cup dairy free margarine)

-Roll out dough to 1/8 inch thick.
-Using a largish round cutter cut out a selection of biscuits.
+- Now either roll out the dough to about 1/8th inch thick and cut and decorate into your desired shape, or if you want to get a bit more fancy then you can make the cookies like the ones in the top photo.
+To do that using a largish round cutter cut out a selection of biscuits.
 Then using smaller shapes cut out the centre - stars, bells, trees - whatever takes your fancy.
 Separate the two parts carefully.

-Now grab some flat plates, put some grease proof paper on top to protect them from the lustre spray.
+- Now grab some flat plates, and put some grease-proof paper on top to protect them from the lustre spray.
 I used green, blue, gold and silver.
 Place the rounds, and centres onto the desired plates so you get a mix of colours.
 Spray the cookie dough and let dry for a few minutes or you will end up with coloured fingers!

-Onto a lightly greased baking sheet place the rounds, then gently put the centres in.
-You'll probably need to do a bit of adjusting - I used a palette knife to plop the centers in, and then jiggled them a bit with my fingers as necessary.
+- Onto a lightly greased baking sheet place the rounds, then gently put the centres in.
+You'll probably need to do a bit of adjusting - I used a palette knife to plop the centres in, and then jiggled them a bit with my fingers as necessary.